en:navody:object_storage:cesnet_rbd:start

 To connect RBD, it is recommended to have a newer kernel version on your system.
 In lower kernel versions are the appropriate RBD connection modules deprecated.
 So not all advanced features are supported.
 Developers even recommend a kernel version at least 5.0 or higher.
 However developers has backported some functionalities to CentOS 7 core.

 For proper functioning it is highly desired to use the same version of Ceph tools as is the current version being operated on our clusters.
-Currently it is version 17 with the code name Quincy.
+Currently it is version 18 with the code name Reef.
 In case you use the very new operating system you might need to use the newest repository packages of Ceph tools.

 The following instructions are valid for the CENTOS / RHEL distribution.
 Instructions for UBUNTU / DEBIAN are at the end of this section .